pjachimowski/workpi-ui/src/components/Profile/README.md

 2) There were some styling elements used by designers which were missing in documentation od Chart.js.
 Current state is the closest to the one from the assigment.
 3) I did encountered several bugs along the way and therefor I worked on several branches.
 4) There is a NewNav folder created when I was trying to implement a navbar on the side of the page.
 Due to lack of time I was unable to finish that extra part.
+5) I used ProgressBar component from Display folder and I also edited it there.

 ### IN THE FUTURE
 If time would allow I would deffinitely correct personal information list on mobile, add more interesting praphs and move navigation bar to the side (which should not be a big problem).